m0iax/QRZLookup/README.md

 If you do not use the QTH Nickname in eQSL then just leave it blank

 Once you have updated the settings file, close the app and run it again to pick up the new settings values.
 Click on the buttons to enable or disable auto upload, the button will be red or green to indicate disabled or enbled.
 If you run from a command prompt or terminal window you will see upload error messages if the upload fails, if it is sucessful you will not see a message after upload.

 Future Enhancements Will include

 Upload Status messages to be shown on the UI
-QRZ Callsign Lookup
-Offline Mode - collect ADIF for upload when back online If you have any feature requests please get in touch http://m0iax.com/findme
+Offline Mode - collect ADIF for upload when back online I f you have any feature requests please get in touch http://m0iax.com/findme

 73 Mark M0IAX